nightscout/nightscout.github.io/docs/nightscout/database.md

 **Pros**:
 * Simple to create
 * Less overhead than Atlas (more space)
-* Free small database
+* A small database fits in the Hobby plan without additional charges

 **Cons**:
-* Running a standalone database (without a Railway Nightscout site) will start billing above ~300MiB used
-* Running a database together with a Railway Nightscout site will start billing above ~200MiB used
+* Running a database together with a Railway Nightscout site will increase billing above ~200MiB used
 * Simple Mongo 4.4 database
 +++
 Follow [these instructions](/vendors/railway/database.md) to create a database in Railway.